ChloeCCPeng/Cupid/README.md

-# Cupid - A web application that helps users find their matches
+# Cupid - A web app that helps users find their matches
 *Created by: Chloe Peng and Evan Chernicky*